kwgoodman/la/doc/source/intro.rst

 License
 =======

-larry is distributed under a BSD license.
-Parts of Scipy and numpydoc, which both have BSD licenses, are included in larry.
-See the LICENSE file, which is distributed with the la package, for details.
+The ``la`` package is distributed under a Simplified BSD license.
+Parts of NumPy, Scipy, and numpydoc, which all have BSD licenses, are included in ``la``.
+See the LICENSE file, which is distributed with the ``la`` package, for details.

 Installation
 ============

 The ``la`` package requires Python and Numpy.
-Numpy 1.4 or newer is recommended for its improved NaN handling.
-Also some of the unit tests in the ``la`` package require Numpy 1.4 or newer and many require `nose <http://somethingaboutorange.com/mrl/projects/nose>`_.
+Numpy 1.4.1 or newer is recommended for its improved NaN handling.
+Also some of the unit tests in the ``la`` package require Numpy 1.4.1 or newer and many require `nose <http://somethingaboutorange.com/mrl/projects/nose>`_.

 To save and load larrys in HDF5 format, you need